-Books and other course materials are one of the most common indirect costs incurred by both online and on-campus students.
-At the beginning of each term, instructors share a list of materials that learners must be able to access in order to contribute to class discussions and complete assignments.
-While you can often check out books for free at your college's library, you may still need to purchase certain single-use materials, such as workbooks.
+Textbooks and other course materials are one of the most common indirect costs incurred by both online and on-campus students.
+At the beginning of each term, instructors share a list of materials that learners must access to contribute to class discussions and complete assignments.
+While you can often rent books for free at your college's library, you may still need to purchase certain single-use materials, such as workbooks.

 Transportation for Any On-Site Requirements

-Online learning appeals to many students because it means they do not need to spend time commuting to campus to attend lectures, participate in group discussions, or collaborate with their classmates.
-Depending on how far you live from your school, this can save you a considerable amount of money on gas, parking, and vehicle maintenance.
+Online learning appeals to many students because they don't need to commute to campus.
+Depending on how far you live from your school, this can save you money on gas, parking, and vehicle maintenance.

 Online students may also be exempt from certain transportation-related fees.
 For instance, some schools charge in-person learners an annual fee to use buses that shuttle students from one part of campus to another.

 However, even if you pursue your degree online, you may still need to occasionally visit campus.
 Some colleges require that all students, regardless of how they plan to study, attend an in-person orientation program when they first enroll in classes.
-You may also need to travel to campus to take exams, though many colleges now allow online students to complete these assessments at proctored locations around the country.
+You may also need to travel to campus to take exams.

 Online learning often allows you to more easily balance your studies with professional obligations.
 Even if schools offer evening courses, on-campus students may need to quit their job, take fewer paid hours at work, or use vacation and personal days to attend classes.